shyrone312/Exotic/README.md

-# Exotic Description
+# Exotic
 In this app the user will be able to view different types of sneakers.
 Also the user will be able to view the price.

-The category fior this app is retail, also user will be able to use Exotic on moblie only.
-Anybody that would like to purchase a pair of sneakers will benefit for this app.
-So this app is intened for sneakers purchases only and the user will be abke to view image of sneakes.
+# App Evaluation
+Category: Retails

+Mobile: This application will be used only on a mobile device, it will be somewhat similiar to unlaced but instead you will be able to purchase sneakers.

+Story: Show a timeline of different sneakers options.
+The user is able to select which sneakers he/she would like to pick.

+Market: Any person who want to buy sneakers.

+Habit: Can be used at anytime of the day whenever a person wants to buy sneakers.

+Scope: We will connect a user to whatever kind of sneakers that suits them.
+They will have the option to save there sneakers and save them for later.

 # Networking